olyism/oly-portfolio/docs/portfolio-swinburne.md

 This project is work-in-progress.
 At the time of writing, the UX designs are currently being reviewed by Swinburne's research team and we expect more discovery and revisions are required.
 In the mean time, it has sufficient details to unblock the research to continue.

-## Other projects
+## Links

+You can view the [COVID-19 UX design here](https://www.figma.com/file/FB8taUpTIyu7PAazM6t7GV/COVID-19-supply-chain?node-id=1%3A9245).

 I've been working with Swinburne's blockchain research team on many projects.
-The COVID-19 app is the most extensive one so far.
-I've also provided links to other smaller design projects below:
+You can browse other projects via the links below:

 - [DBS fintech hackathon](https://www.figma.com/file/NTiE7pfOHt758TlDVauN1I/Hackathon)
 - [Shipping fresh lobsters globally on the blockchain](https://www.figma.com/file/bKIoc8PJnS5SCzGcgsImUQA2/Lobster?node-id=0%3A1)